Sauerkraut is gaining popularity again as the message about the importance of gut-health is spread.

 Combine the cabbage and salt and massage using your hands for about 10 minutes or until the salt has dissolved.
 After this time the cabbage should have released a fair bit of liquid and the cabbage will have shrunk down to about half the original amount when raw.

-If you’re adding any additional ingredients to your sauerkraut such as onion and apple, mix these into the bowl with the cabbage now.
+If you’re adding any additional ingredients to your sauerkraut such as onion, apple, blueberries and spinach - mix these into the bowl with the cabbage now.
+If you're making a kimchi variation, then massage all the ingredients with the cabbage.

 Put cabbage into a glass jar with an old cabbage leaf on top to keep the chopped cabbage submersed in the liquid.
 If there is not enough liquid from the cabbage just add some filtered water.